JBEI/ice/README.txt

 packages.

 3.1.
 Install maven2 (via 'apt-get install maven2' or download).
+3.1.1 For Windows, follow the installation instructions on the maven
+      website.
+Add the appropriate environment variables.

 3.2.
 ICE's pom.xml has all the dependencies defined.
 However, there
      are some libraries that are not in any public maven repositories, namely biojava and flex components.
 We have provided these in the lib/ directory so they can be installed to your local maven repository.

-Run the following commands in the lib/ directory of your sources:
+Run the following commands in the lib/ directory of your sources.
+Make sure the long commands are not broken up into multiple lines. (both linux and Windows)

 $ cd lib